clr2of8/DeployREMnux/README.md

 ## Installation

-Make sure you have Python 2.7 installed and use this version.
+Make sure you have Python 2.7 installed and use it here.
 To use the script, you will need to Install the python cloud library https://libcloud.apache.org/ and two other libraries.

 ```